Saboteur II: Avenging Angel: Gameplay

 The game starts with a drop into the building from a hang glider.
-Then, while watching out for pumas and robotic guards, the player has to search through the command center for boxes of supplies.
+Then, while watching out for pumas and robotic guards, the player has to search through the command centre for boxes of supplies.
 Some of the boxes contain one of 14 pieces of punched tape, which on all but the first level must be collected and taken to the computer terminal.
 Once this has been achieved, the player must make their way to the bottom centre of the caves, and escape using the motorcycle which can be found there.
 In all, the site covers over 700 computer screens.
 There are nine missions of increasing difficulty level (codenamed Rin, Kyo, Toh, Sha, Kai, Jin, Retsu, Zai and Zen), each with more objectives (such as collecting more pieces of punched tape, or having to disable an electrified perimeter fence protecting the tunnel).

-The game offers two subtle ways to assist the player.
-The loading screen shows the compound and a building in the background, which included a pixel dot representing each screen.
-There is also a hidden screen containing a glowing crate which if touched would reward the player with infinite energy.
-This screen is so well hidden it was missed off several maps printed in computer magazines of the time.

 Plot

 The player takes control of a female ninja named Nina (a sister of Ninja, the deceased hero of the original Saboteur), who must break into a dictator's high-security compound to alter the course of a nuclear ballistic missile and then escape.
-The enemy’s command centre and office complex is being built on top of a mountain filled with tunnels and caverns.
+The enemy's command centre and office complex is being built on top of a mountain filled with tunnels and caverns.
 An armoury building is on the top left of the mountain, a missile silo is on the top right, while the central top area is still being developed; there is only one way out of the mountain, which is the long entrance tunnel on the bottom left.